dapplets/dapplet-docs/docs/ex01-extra-button.md

 ![video](/video/ex01-extra-button.gif)

-> If you want to save counters' values and get them from the server look at [example 15](/docs/server-connection).
+> If you want to save counters' values and get them from the server, look at [example 15](/docs/server-connection).